google/starlark-go/doc/spec.md

 An expression specifies the computation of a value.

-The Skylark grammar defines several categories of expression.
+The Starlark grammar defines several categories of expression.
 An _operand_ is an expression consisting of a single token (such as an identifier or a literal), or a bracketed expression.
 Operands are self-delimiting.
 An operand may be followed by any number of dot, call, or slice suffixes, to form a _primary_ expression.
-In some places in the Skylark grammar where an expression is expected, it is legal to provide a comma-separated list of expressions denoting a tuple.
+In some places in the Starlark grammar where an expression is expected, it is legal to provide a comma-separated list of expressions denoting a tuple.
 The grammar uses `Expression` where a multiple-component expression is allowed,